gaopengcuhk/Unofficial-Pix2Seq/README.md

 # Acknowledegement
-This codebase heavily borrow from DETR and CATR and motivated by the method explained in Pix2Seq
+This codebase heavily borrow from DETR, CART, minGPT and Fairseq and motivated by the method explained in Pix2Seq